Bulls Bay Nature Festival - From the Forest to the Sea

 Community Art Exposition

 The day will be filled with musical entertainment for your enjoyment.
-Artists will include Awendaw musician singer/songwriter Kathie Livingston; LIncoln-Middle-High School Steel Band Rut Leland and Friends, Wendy Fisk and Commitment, the Awendaw Community Singers and the Graham Crolley Band.
+Artists will include Awendaw musician singer/songwriter Kathie Livingston, Rene Russell, Rut Leland and Friends, Wendy Fisk and Commitment, the Awendaw Community Singers and the Graham Crolley Band.

 Plan to have lunch at the Festival.
 Burgers, hot dogs, desserts and other tasty fare will be available throughout the day.